 Additional Services @ A.K.
 Duncan; The Veterinary Surgery

-3) All consultations at the surgery will take the form of non-contact consultations.
+2) Consultations with our lowest risk vets working in our largest consultation room can accomodate one person accompanying their pet.
+A mask must be worn and you will be temperature checked and asked to hand sanitise upon arrival.
+All other consultations at the surgery will take the form of non-contact consultations.
 Please call us when you arrive for your appointment and we will collect your pet from you.
 The vet will communicate via phone with you during the appointment and your pet will be returned to you with any medication required.

 We will continue to adapt our policies as any further information becomes available and appreciate your understanding at this time.